Chiropractic is a profession with a wide range of practice philosophies and techniques which can make it difficult to select the top chiropractor.

-Now that you have criteria to evaluate potential chiropractors, the best thing to do is narrow down your choices.
+Now that you have criteria to evaluate potential chiropractors and the best corrective chiropractic care, the best thing to do is narrow down your choices.

 For example, pick around three chiropractic clinics you would like to try or feel you would like to try.

-Set up the right time to meet each of the chiropractors (most clinics offer a free consultation,) and ask them questions about your problem areas as well as the treatment methods they offer.
+Set up the right time to meet each of the chiropractors (most clinics offer a free consultation,) and ask them questions about your problem areas, will they help with pain treatment, can they help with a slipped disc, and what treatment methods they offer.

 It’s only after your first appointment that you should decide if you would like to proceed with care from this chiropractor.

 Now that you have a solid basic understanding of what to look for and not to look for in a chiropractor; picking out a practice of your preference should be a breeze.